Are you at risk for anemia?

 Are older than 75 years

-If you think you might be at risk, talk to your doctor about getting tested.
+If you think you might have CKD, talk to your doctor about getting tested.
 Management of anemia and its symptoms may help you feel better.

 What are the symptoms of anemia?